Pulmonary Vein Stenosis Program

 Understanding Pulmonary Vein Stenosis

-Your heart pumps blood to your lungs to pick up oxygen.
-This oxygen-rich blood then travels back to your heart through the pulmonary veins.
-Pulmonary vein stenosis (PVS) occurs when one or more of these veins becomes narrowed or blocked, making it harder for blood to return to your heart.
-This in turn increases pressure in your lungs leading to long-term complications.
-PVS is a rare serious disease that sometimes goes unrecognized.
+The heart pumps blood to the lungs to pick up oxygen.
+This oxygen-rich blood then travels back to the heart through the pulmonary veins.
+Pulmonary vein stenosis (PVS) occurs when one or more of these veins becomes narrowed or blocked, making it harder for blood to return to the heart.
+This, in turn, increases pressure in the lungs leading to long-term complications.
+PVS is a rare, serious disease that sometimes goes unrecognized.
 It often affects babies born prematurely or with other cardiac conditions.
 However, it can also affect healthy individuals.

 Due to the complexity of PVS and the need for specialized care, the Pulmonary Vein Stenosis Program was created as part of the Heart Institute at Nicklaus Children's Hospital.
 This is the only program in Florida offering a team of experts focused on treating PVS.